Govindapada: Meeting Adi Shankara

-As per the Madhavīya Shankaravijaya, after leaving Kerala, Adi Shankara reached the banks of the river Narmada where he met Govinda Bhagavatpada at Omkareshwar.
-The Madhavīya Shankaravijaya states that Adi Shankara once calmed a flood from the River Narmada by placing his kamanḍalu (water pot) in the path of the raging water, thus saving his guru Govinda Bhagavatpada who was immersed in Samādhi in a cave nearby.
+As per the Madhavīya Shankaravijaya, after leaving Kalady, Adi Shankara reached the banks of the river Narmada where he met Govinda Bhagavatpada at Omkareshwar.
+Madhavīya Shankaravijaya states that Adi Shankara once calmed a flood from the river Narmada by placing his kamanḍalu (water pot) in the path of the raging water, thus saving his guru Govinda Bhagavatpada who was immersed in Samādhi in a cave nearby.
 The cave is still maintained in Omkareshwar below the famous Shiva temple.
 Govinda Bhagavatpada is said to have asked Adi Shankara who he was.
 Adi Shankara then replied with a verse (which are known as Atma Shatkam or Nirvana Shatkam) composed extempore, that brought out clearly the Advaita philosophy in regard to the Self.
 Shankara was then initiated as Govinda Bhagavatapada's disciple, thus formally entering sanyasa.

 Adi Shankara was then commissioned by his Guru to write a Bhashya (commentary) on the Brahma Sutra and spread the Advaita philosophy far and wide.
 Gaudapadacharya was the guru of Govinda Bhagavatpada.